httpx-sh/httpx-site/docs/esbuild-rollup-plugin.md

 sidebar_position: 6
 ---

-# esbuild & rollup plugin: treat httpfile as ESM module
+# esbuild & rollup httpfile plugin

 Now you can import http file as ESM module and make HTTP request with function style.